Skip navigation

 COPD - quick-relief drugs

 Quick-relief medicines for chronic obstructive pulmonary disease (COPD) work quickly to help you breathe better.
 You take them when you are coughing, wheezing, or having trouble breathing, such as during a flare-up.
-For this reason, they are also called rescue drugs.
+For this reason, they are also called rescue medicines.

 Follow instructions on how to use your medicines the right way.